 The new Decree outlines 2 key conditions to obtain tax residency in Uruguay:

-2. Direct or indirect participation in a company with a value greater than UI 15,000,000 (approximately US$1,585,000) made as of 1 July 2020 and that generates at least 15 new direct jobs in a dependent employment relationship, hired from from 1 July 2020.
+2. Direct or indirect participation in a company with a value greater than UI$15,000,000 (approximately USD$1,585,000) and that generates at least 15 new direct jobs in a dependent employment relationship.

 Previous regulations for tax residency